Welcome Back Pittman Families

 Car Riders are dismissed at 3:10

 Click HERE for a Dismissal Map

-Please help us make car lines go smoothly:
+Please help us make car lines go smoothly AND keep it safe:

 1. Always display your car tag.
 Please pick one of these up at our Meet the Teacher event.

 2. Always stay in your car.
 Staff members will load students into cars.
 If your student still struggles to buckle themselves, please pull over into the parking lot to help them.